dlbewley/guifreelife-src/content/blog/CoreOS-Image-Layering-Autofs.md

 > ⭐ **Tip**
 >
-> Using a custom layered image does have a few caveats relative to conditions which require more reboots during configuration updates than with the default image.
-For example, making changes to the `MachineConfig` will trigger an image rebuild. _Pausing the `MachineConfigPool` while making changes can minimize reboots._
+> Using a custom layered image does result in more reboots than the default image.
+Certificate rotation and smaller config changes will cause reboots that are otherwise avoided and any changes to the machineconfigs require a image rebuild.
+Pausing the MachineConfigPool during MachineConfig changes can minimize reboots.

 # Preparing for On-Cluster Image Layering